WSAR: History

 WSAR was founded in 1923 by the Doughty & Welch Electric Co., which remained the licensee until 1944.

 WSAR was first licensed on July 3, 1923, to the Doughty & Welch Electric Company in Fall River, on 1180 kHz with 10 watts.
 The call letters were randomly assigned from a sequential roster of available call signs.
 (Some station histories list a start date of September 21, 1921, however this is inconsistent with contemporary records, and Doughty & Welch later described a June 20, 1923 test transmission as the "first Fall River broadcast of radio music".)
 In 1924, power was increased to 100 watts.
 In 1926, WSAR's slogan was reported to be the town's traditional "Fall River Looms Up".

 Beginning in mid-1926, there was a period when adverse legal decisions led to the U.S. government temporarily losing its authority to assign transmitting frequencies.
 Taking advantage of this lapse, WSAR was reported to be on a self-assigned frequency of around 930 kHz as of December 31, 1926.

 In 1927, following the restoration of government authority by the creation of the Federal Radio Commission (FRC), WSAR was assigned to 1190 kHz.
 The station briefly moved to Portsmouth, Rhode Island, before returning to Fall River.
 Toward the end of the year, the station was assigned to 1410 kHz, and on November 11, 1928, based on the guidelines of the FRC's General Order 40, was assigned to 1450 kHz with 250 watts.
 In 1937 the power was increased to 1,000 watts.

 Although licensed to Fall River, WSAR also served New Bedford (1951).

-With the implementation of the North American Regional Broadcasting Agreement, effective 3:00 a.m.
+With the implementation of the North American Regional Broadcasting Agreement, effective 3:00 am.
 Eastern Time on March 29, 1941, the stations on 1450 kHz, including WSAR, were moved to 1480 kHz.
 In 1941–42 WSAR was an affiliate of the Boston Red Sox and Boston Braves networks.
 In 1944, the Doughty & Welch Electric Company sold WSAR to The Fall River Broadcasting Company.

 In 1946 the owners were issued a construction permit for WSAR-FM on 96.5 MHz, which was later changed to 103.7 MHz.
 This station began making broadcasts under an "interim operation" authorization, but was deleted on April 18, 1949, due to an inability to acquire "a satisfactory FM audience" and "lack of interest in FM and rapid growth of television".

 In 1948, WSAR was a Mutual affiliate with 5,000 watts of power.